Cynto/personal-portfolio-site/README.md

 ## Acknowledgements

-The canvas animation I used on the landing page was taken from [here](https://codepen.io/tmrDevelops/pen/dMdNvy).
+The canvas animation featured on the landing page was sourced from [here](https://codepen.io/tmrDevelops/pen/dMdNvy).

 ## Dependencies